madewhere/madewhere.co/CONTRIBUTING.md

 * Content file names should be lowercase
 * Content file names should be valid URLs; do not use special characters, accents, etc.
+  * When replacing special characters, use a `-`; e.g. "D'Addario" becomes `d-addario`
+  * Do not place multiple dashes next to one another: if replacing multiple characters, collapse them to a single character; e.g. "Puss 'n Boots" `puss-n-boots` _not_ `puss--n-boots`.
 * Name files by the full brand name you are adding, but omit superfluous postfixes like "company" unless they are common in referring to the brand
 * Content should be in a directory, to house any other files we might want to carry with it (images, etc.).
 The archetypes handle this automatically.
   * Exceptions are for meta content pages that are part of the site, such as the "About" page.
-* Creates all files as UTF-8, with Unix newlines
+* Create all files as UTF-8, with Unix newlines
 * Trim trailing whitespace
 * Insert a final newline at the end of files